Best Of16 min read

 Charles Schwab

-Schwab's robo-advisor charges zero management fees, but there's a catch worth understanding upfront: it requires a cash allocation in every portfolio — typically 6–10%.
-That cash earns interest for Schwab, effectively creating a revenue source that's less visible than a stated management fee.
-Independent analyses have estimated this "cash drag" costs investors roughly 0.15%–0.20% annually in forgone returns.
+Schwab's robo-advisor charges zero management fees, but here's the thing: every portfolio requires a cash allocation of about 6–10%.
+That cash earns interest for Schwab, which is their real revenue source — it's less obvious than a stated fee, but the effect is similar.
+Independent analyses put that "cash drag" at roughly 0.15%–0.20% annually in forgone returns.
 So it's not truly free, just structured differently.
-Honestly, I find the way Schwab markets this a little misleading, even if it's technically legal and disclosed in the fine print.
+To be honest, I think how Schwab markets this is a bit misleading, even if it's technically legal and buried in the fine print.

 That said, the $5,000 minimum gets you access to automatic rebalancing, 51 ETF categories, and Schwab's institutional-quality portfolio construction.
-The Premium tier at $30/month — with the first 6 months free — adds unlimited access to CFP professionals.
-For anyone who wants real human guidance without going full wealth management, that's exceptional value.
+The Premium tier at $30/month — with the first 6 months free — adds unlimited CFP access.
+For anyone wanting real human guidance without going full wealth management, that's really solid value.

 Key Features: